 The Field Placement Office assists educator candidates in identifying and securing early field experiences (pre-practicum) and practicum placements in order to complete their educational licensure program.
 We build and maintain partnerships with schools and educators to enable students to gain valuable classroom experience in preparation for their future profession.

 Candidates in a Master of Education program leading to Initial licensure* must complete two components of student teaching:

 - Pre-Practicum Experience: 75 hours of classroom experience

 - Practicum: a full-time, full semester teaching experience that takes place at the end of your program of study.

 *If you are a Specialist Teacher of Reading candidate, please see the Specialist Teacher of Reading field placement page.

 What You Need to Know

-Candidates in Initial licensure programs must complete 75 hours of early field, or pre-practicum experience as early in their program as possible, to become familiar with the school environment.
+In your initial licensure program, you’ll participate in a pre-practicum field experience to become familiar with the classroom environment.
 Observing and participating in the classroom will give you exposure to the routines, curriculum, and activities that are part of the school day.
 It also prepares you for your practicum.
-This is not credit-bearing, and there are no fees required.
 It is a requirement that, along with several others, must be fulfilled before you begin your student teaching practicum at the end of the program.

 The Field Placement office will work with you to find a placement in an urban or suburban Massachusetts school.
 You can use the Pre-Practicum Application to begin the process.
 Please note that the early field experience cannot be completed at the same time as your practicum, and planning should begin the semester before you intend to complete your early field experience hours.

 Handbooks and Forms